KeigoKato19/puyo_uploader/README.md

 # Discription
 ## Since now

-About placement Puyo at Game Puyo Puyo.
+About placement Puyo at Game Puyo Puyo.
 It has been shared as a resume.

 ![pdf](https://github.com/KeigoKato19/figures/raw/master/puyo_uploader/pdf.png)